akshatjain1101/akshatjain1101/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Engineering at SATI Vidisha and coding stuffs.
+- 🎓 &nbsp; Studying Computer Science and Engineering with specialization in Internet of Things at SATI Vidisha and coding stuffs.

-- 🌱 &nbsp; Learning about Cloud Tech, Systems Design.

 - ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.